 How Can You Die from Heroin Withdrawal?

 The likelihood of death during a heroin withdrawal is rare, but it is possible.
 While going through the symptoms of withdrawal, the heart is under immense amounts of stress, and it’s already been weakened by the long-term use of the drug.
 One of the leading causes of death with heroin withdrawal is heart failure.
-Seizures are also a potential withdrawal symptom from heroin addiction, and these seizures can lead to respiratory failure, which is even more dangerous when a person vomits while withdrawing.
+Seizures are also a potential withdrawal symptom from heroin addiction.
+These seizures can lead to respiratory failure, which is even more dangerous when a person vomits while withdrawing.

 Suicidal Tendencies from Heroin Withdrawal

 Detox for Heroin Withdrawal

-If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you through a medical detox program.
-We use the latest in addiction medicine to help people build a foundation of recovery from their heroin addiction.
-Call us today to find out more about our detox programs in Fort Lauderdale and West Palm Beach, Florida, at 866-294-5306.
+If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you.
+Our inpatient medical detox center in Florida uses the latest in addiction medicine to help people build a foundation of recovery from their heroin addiction.

 In addition to heroin addiction treatment, we offer a variety of beneficial detox center services, including:

 - Painkiller detox program